bpwhelan/EmbyAniSync/README.md

 I'm really bad at python so do not trust this to be 100%, also might need some work setting it up correctly

 Currently just meant for private use.
-Maybe pending approval for public use.

 [//]: # ([![Build Status]&#40;https://travis-ci.com/RickDB/EmbyAniSync.svg?branch=master&#41;]&#40;https://travis-ci.com/RickDB/EmbyAniSync&#41;![Docker]&#40;https://github.com/rickdb/Docker-EmbyAniSync/actions/workflows/docker-publish.yml/badge.svg&#41;)